Wapiti08/SSCMDataset/scenarios/sc1/readme.md

     # load console
     # enter the following command
     upload
-    # choose two python scripts to any folder
+    # send two python scripts to any folder
     # run python code with
     load_script
     # choose one file every time